emmanuelkiranr/NodeJs/ASYNC.md

 ### Callback

-Callback is a fn that is passed into another fn and called inside it, to complete some action and then be used later used by the outer fn when a condition is met [in below eg the condition is delay]
+Callback is a fn that is passed into another fn and called inside it, to complete some action and then be used later by the outer fn when a condition is met [in below eg the condition is delay]

 How callback works: